puppetlabs/puppetdb/documentation/CONTRIBUTING.md

         -- lein test :integration

-Note that you only need to configure the puppet-ref and puppetserver-ref once for each tree, but you can also change the refs when you like with `test-config`:
+Note that you only need to configure the puppet-ref and puppetserver-ref one time for each tree, but you can also change the refs when you like with `test-config`:

     $ ext/bin/test-config --set puppet-ref 5.5.x